 - O name Open the embedded archive name (will prompt if omitted).
-For example when looking in a one-file executable, you can open the PYZ-00.pyz archive inside it. - ${\bf U}\;$ Go up one level (back to viewing the containing archive). - X name Extract name (will prompt if omitted).
-Prompts for an output filename.
-If none given, the member is extracted to stdout.
+For example when looking in a one-file executable, you can open the PYZ-00.pyz archive inside it. - U Go up one level (back to viewing the containing archive).